 As a global branded food company, we bring to life health, wellness and nutrition, and sustain our people, the planet and our performance-the triple bottom line

-The economic impact of Del Monte Pacific Group benefits more than our 5,600 regular employees.
-In addition, we have engaged service providers in all areas of our operations.
+The economic impact of Del Monte Pacific Ltd (DMPL) Group extends beyond our 5,800 plus regular employees.
+In addition, there are about 23,500 employees of service providers who work in all areas of our operations.

-Our pineapple plantation in the Philippines encompasses 10 municipalities in Bukidnon and seven towns in Misamis Oriental, Mindanao.
-We engage with over 50 supplier partners which provide various goods and services to the Company.
-An estimated 15,000 families or approximately 75,000 individuals directly or indirectly depend on the Company in southern Philippines.
+Our pineapple plantations in southern Philippines encompass one city and 12 municipalities in Bukidnon and one city and six municipalities in Misamis Oriental, Mindanao.
+An estimated 20,000 families or approximately 100,000 individuals directly or indirectly depend on the Company in the Philippines.

-Overall, our presence has immensely contributed to the region’s economic growth, creating a multiplier effect on the local economy by fueling local business, supporting the Group’s operations as well as serving day-to-day needs of our employees and their families.
+Overall, our presence has immensely contributed to the region’s economic growth, creating a multiplier effect on the local economy by fueling local business, supporting the Group’s operations and serving the day-to-day needs of our employees and their families.

 The Group acknowledges the importance of building a strong partnership and healthy relationship with its suppliers.
-Accordingly, the Group conducts business with all customers on the basis of integrity, mutual interest and fairness.
+DMPL conducts business with its customers on the basis of integrity, mutual interest and fairness.
 The Group prohibits the practice of forced and child labour.

-In selecting suppliers, Del Monte in the Philippines uses its Supplier Quality Management Programme (SQMP) which assesses the quality and delivery performance, feedback, recognition and continuous improvement programme for all direct materials suppliers and toll manufacturers.
+5. In selecting suppliers, Del Monte in the Philippines uses its Supplier Quality Management Programme which assesses the quality and delivery performance, feedback, continuous improvement programme for all material suppliers and toll manufacturers.

 6. The objective of the programme is to align DMPI’s quality parameters with that of suppliers, provide suppliers with performance scorecards, classify suppliers into certified, preferred, approved and conditional suppliers, and align suppliers with DMPI’s goals that will support growth in the next five years.
 The programme helps determine allocation of the Company’s requirements to suppliers.